 At The Nest at Palisades Cabins (Scenic Ridge Rd.; 815.273.7824) choose from three comfortable, private cabins in a quiet setting just a short walk from the trails of Mississippi Palisades State Park; each cabin has a spa tub, microwave, fridge, coffee pot, and access to dirt bikes.

-Blue Bed & Breakfast (321 Main St.; 815.541.8684) is a modern apartment in an old commercial building with three rental rooms, one with a private bath.
+The Blue Bedroom Inn (321 1/2 Main St.; 815.273.0336) is a modern apartment in an old commercial building with four rental rooms, one with a private bath.
 All of the rooms share common living spaces, including a kitchen and two decks with views of the Mississippi River.

 Post Office: 321 3rd St.; 815.273.3621.